jlhags/jlhags.github.io/content/post/beginning-programming-lesson-03.md

 ```

 ## Defining a Struct
 When creating a variable, as you recall, we have to specify the type.
 If we want to use a new type, we must define it.
-Note the following definition of a new type called rectangle:
+Note the following definition of a new type called `rectangle`:
 ```go
 type rectangle struct {
 	Width  int